JafarAkhondali/Tapnesh/README.md

 Other distros:
 Just install `pngquant parallel jpegoptim` using your package manager.

-Currently, only gnu\linux based OS are supported.
+Currently, only gnu\linux based distros are supported.

 Installation
 ===